kimkablitz/unit-4-game/README.md

 # unit-4-game
-Classic StarWars game
+#Classic StarWars game
-Instruction:
+###Instruction:

--Choose a player
+* Choose a player
--Choose a defender (you can only fight one at a time!)
+* Choose a defender (you can only fight one at a time!)
--Click on attack button to fight
+* Click on attack button to fight
--Did you win?
+* Did you win?

+:star2::star2::star2::star2: